lofar-astron/factor/docs/source/archiving.rst

                             data unless specified with the "-d" flag) -c, --clobber         clobber existing files in output directory

-By default, a basic archive will contain the images, plots, and directions file.
+By default, a basic archive will contain the images, plots, and the directions file.
 The calibrated data for one or more directions can be archived by specifying the direction names with the ``-d`` flag.
 A full archive that is suitable for resuming with Factor at a later date (or on a different machine) can be made by adding the ``-f`` flag.
 The full archive will include the sky models, instrument tables, state files, and subtracted-data MS files from a run.

 A full archive will include the following: